- Rating: G

 A slow song came on and Apple shimmied close to Weiss’s body and he tried to control himself.
 The girl was beautiful; he couldn’t deny it.
 Her eyes were watching his face, which was turned away from her.

-“I noticed you looking at me, even during the christening,” Apple began softly.
+“I noticed you during the christening,” Apple began softly.

 “Do I make you uncomfortable?” she asked seriously.

 “Why don’t you tell her how you feel?”
-Eric asked carefully.
+Eric asked.